Conditional Score-Based Modeling of Effective Langevin Dynamics

 \subsection{Estimating the stationary score}

 Let $\bm{x}\sim p_{\mathrm{ss}}$ denote a sample from the stationary distribution of the resolved process.
 The score

 is the central object needed to impose the observed invariant density in the score-based Langevin representation.
-Directly estimating \eqref{eq:app_stationary_score_def} from data is difficult because the density $p_{\mathrm{ss}}$ is unknown, especially in high dimension.
-Denoising score matching avoids explicit density estimation by learning the score of a noise-regularized version of the data distribution.
+Direct density estimation is not required: we estimate the score from Gaussian denoising targets.

+The score networks are trained in the normalized coordinates used by the reduced-model pipeline.
+Let